 Pursuant to the resolutions approved by the shareholders at the special general meeting held on 22 July 2009, for the proposal of (i) amendments to the Bye-laws of the Company; and (ii) adoption of Share Purchase Mandate, the details of which were set out in the Company's circular dated 29 June 2009, to rationalise the Company the flexibility to undertake share purchase at any time, subject to market conditions, during the validity period of the Share Purchase Mandate.
-The directors believed that the Share Purchase Mandate provided the Company with a mechanism to facilities the return of any surplus cash in excess of the Group's working capital requirements in an expedient and cost-efficient manner.
+The Directors believed that the Share Purchase Mandate provided the Company with a mechanism to facilities the return of any surplus cash in excess of the Group's working capital requirements in an expedient and cost-efficient manner.

-Details of treasury shares of the Company as at 31 March 2014 and 2015 are as below:
+Details of treasury shares of the Company are summarised as below: